davidgolding/episteme/README.md

-# episteme
+# Episteme
-A classical serif typeface
+A classical serif typeface by David Golding